 When Is Urgent Dental Care Available?

-Urgent dental care and emergency dental care are available during Dean Dental Solutions regular office hours (please click here to see our hours).
+Urgent dental care and emergency dental care are available during Dean Dental Solutions regular office hours.

 If you need urgent or emergency dental care, please call our offices immediately so we can prepare for your arrival (get equipment ready, rearrange the schedule, etc.).